v-yarotsky/taketo/README.md

 An SSH config file can be generated from taketo config.
 To do so, run ```taketo --generate-ssh-config```.

+Taketo has autocompletion support for ZSH; completion file can be found at: scripts/zsh/completion/_taketo

 The Changelog:
 --------------

+### v0.1.1 (04.12.2012) ###
+* Add basic autocompletion support for ZSH, see scripts/zsh/completion

 ### v0.1.0 (04.12.2012) ###
 * Servers can now be outside projects and environments (userful for standalone servers)